JuliaLang/www.julialang.org/blog/2023/12/julia-1.10-highlights.md

 *Jeff Bezanson, Tim Holy, Kristoffer Carlsson*

-When an error occurs Julia prints out the error together with a "stacktrace" aimed to help at debugging how the error occured.
+When an error occurs Julia prints out the error together with a "stacktrace" aimed to help at debugging how the error occurred.
 These stacktraces in Julia are quite detailed, containing information like the method name, argument names and types, and the location of the method in the module and file.
 However, in complex scenarios involving intricate parametric types, a single stacktrace frame could occupy an entire terminal screen.
 With the Julia 1.10 release, we've introduced improvements to make stacktraces less verbose.

 One major factor contributing to lengthy stacktraces is the use of parametric types, especially when these types are nested within each other.
 This complexity can quickly escalate.
 To address this, in pull request [#49795](https://github.com/JuliaLang/julia/pull/49795), the REPL now abbreviates parameters with `{…}` when these would otherwise be excessively long.
 Users can view the complete stacktrace by using the `show` command on the automatically defined `err` variable in the REPL.